edgedb/easy-edgedb/README.md

 ## More about Cartesian products - the coalescing operator

 Now let's learn more about Cartesian products in EdgeDB.
-Because the Cartesian product is used with sets, you might be surprised to see that when you put a `{}` empty set into an equation it will only return `{}`.
+You might be surprised to see that even a single `{}` input always results in an output of `{}`, but this is the way that Cartesian products work.
+Remember, a `{}` has a length of 0 and anything multiplied by 0 is also 0.
 For example, let's try to add the names of places that start with b and those that start with f.

 ```
 WITH b_places := (SELECT Place FILTER Place.name ILIKE 'b%'),